 Those wanting to watch sports or news can retire to the large TV room on the left side (facing the windows) of the lounge.

-Women can use a private relaxation room or nursing room just off the main seating areas.
+A private relaxation room or nursing room just off the main seating areas are available for women.
 A smoking room is open to all.

 Food and Beverages

-The options for food and beverages in the Prestige Lounge in Terminal 1 and the KAL Concourse lounge weren’t very good.
+The options for food and beverages in the Prestige Lounge in Terminal 1 and the Concourse weren’t very good.
 All of the ICN Priority Pass lounges offered significantly better food and beverages.
-The Prestige Lounges in Terminal 2 narrow that gap but don’t erase it completly.
+The Prestige Lounges in Terminal 2 narrow that gap but don’t erase it completely.

 The food service area is much larger than the one in the old lounge.

 The biggest improvement is in the quality and quantity of hot entree offerings.
-Now one can create a satisfying meal, and that was hard to do in the old lounges.
+Here one can create a satisfying meal, and that was hard to do in the old lounges.

 The beverage offerings appear to be the same; however the presentation is enhanced.
 Korean Air has added a bar.
 The bar was unattended during my early morning stay but patrons could help themselves.